-Data are available through the web portals operated by the various Copernicus service lines:
+Data is available through the web portals operated by the various Copernicus service lines:

-For the Land-, Atmosphere- and Marine-related services, anyone can have access to data but registration is mandatory.
+For the Land, Atmosphere and Marine services, anyone can access the data but registration is mandatory.
 Registration is free-of-charge.

 For the time being, there is no common registration facility.
-Users interested in data coming from several web portals must therefore register on each web portal.
+Users interested in data coming from several web portals must therefore register on each web portal separately.